6. Find Peace at the Montserrat Monastery in Barcelona

 You avoid the tolls and you are almost as fast as taking the highway.
 The land road goes almost parallel to the paid highway.

-I hope this guide and itinerary helps you to plan your perfect trip.
+I hope this guide, packed with fun things to do in Spain, helps you plan your perfect adventure.